sbslee/pypgx/README.rst

-                           Plot read depth profile with VCF data. predict-alleles     Predict candidate star alleles based on observed variants. predict-cnv         Predict CNV for target gene based on copy number data. print-metadata      Print the metadata of specified archive. run-ngs-pipeline    Run NGS pipeline for the target gene. test-cnv-caller     Test a CNV caller for the target gene.
+                           Plot read depth profile with VCF data. predict-alleles     Predict candidate star alleles based on observed variants. predict-cnv         Predict CNV for target gene based on copy number data. prepare-depth-of-coverage
+                           Prepare a depth of coverage file for target genes with SV. print-metadata      Print the metadata of specified archive. run-ngs-pipeline    Run NGS pipeline for the target gene. test-cnv-caller     Test a CNV caller for the target gene.